guettli/programming-guidelines/README.md

 Don't get me wrong: Docs for applications you write should be in the language of your customers.
 Above text is about tech related docs.

-Again: Don't write tech-docs in non-english language
+My conclusion: Don't write tech-docs in non-english language

 ### Care for newcomers